adam900710/btrfs_talk/raid56.md

 in a different name: zoned devices.

 Zoned devices are recently pushed by WDC, and our old friend Johannes Thumshirn
-<Johannes.Thumshirn@wdc.com> actively working on that.
+<Johannes.Thumshirn@wdc.com> is actively working on that.

 So what's zoned device in the first place?
 [https://zonedstorage.io/docs/introduction/zoned-storage]